 Will my telehealth appointments be confidential?

 Yes, just like any regular medical appointment, consultations provided through telehealth will be private and confidential.
-Your Doctor or nurse will be relying on phone and videoconferencing systems that meet the relevant State and Territory and Commonwealth privacy legislation and security standards.
+Your Doctor will be relying on phone and videoconferencing systems that meet the relevant State and Territory and Commonwealth privacy legislation and security standards.

 Can my telehealth appointment be recorded?